Top 10 Scams Targeting Seniors & How to Avoid Them

 • Do not fall for the claims of skincare products even if they sound scientific.
 Know that “No Cream can reverse aging”, according to experts.

-There is enough scientific proof to know that commercially available anti-aging products are not a solution.
-There are many other ways to look and feel younger including a balanced diet and regular exercise.
+There is enough scientific proof to know that commercially available anti-aging products do not work.

 5. The Grandparent Scams